“Lion’s Cave” startup Tinus goes bankrupt before the show-breakinglatest.news-Breaking Latest News

 The founding duo probably didn’t have a choice.
 Going to the district court in September 2022 was unavoidable due to financing problems, as the insolvency administrator responsible at the time, Philip Heinke, reported when asked by the start-up scene.

-After the show was recorded, the production costs for the “Tinus” pillow increased massively.
+The production costs for the Tinus pillow would have increased massively after the show was recorded.
 There have also been significant delays in the procurement and delivery of components.
 Cost-covering production was no longer possible, says Heinke.

 In addition, previously agreed sales targets are said to have been missed.
 The Tinus founders had not even sold 100 of their pillows by the end of August last year.
 But that was a condition for investors to continue financing the startup.